FrancisBanville/ms_interpreting_probabilities/README.md

 local webs across time and space.
 Local webs of binary interactions can be reconstructed by selecting a subset of taxa and interactions from the metaweb (@Dunne2006Network).
-This implies that metawebs consistently contain more interactions than their corresponding local webs.
-Determining the list of taxa to select can be achieved empirically or through methods like range maps or species distribution models.
-As the species composition of a community is arguably less difficult to sample or predict than its interactions, the primary challenge lies in deciding which interactions to select from the metaweb, a task that may necessitate advanced statistical models and ecological expertise.
+This implies that metawebs consistently contain more interactions than their corresponding local webs, even though their connectance is usually much smaller than the ones of local webs (@Gravel2011Trophic).
+Determining the list of taxa to select can be achieved empirically or through numerical methods like range maps or species distribution models.
+As species composition is arguably less difficult to sample or predict than pairwise interactions, the primary challenge lies in deciding which interactions to select from the metaweb, a task that may necessitate advanced statistical models and ecological expertise.
 Inferring the structure of local webs from the metaweb before predicting specific local pairwise interactions could hold promise (@Strydom2021Roadmapa), considering that the structure of local webs is constrained by the metaweb (@Saravia2022Ecological).

 Building local webs of probabilistic interactions from a metaweb of probabilistic interactions involves a reduction in the value of pairwise